 Well, editing is much more than just reading, for a start.

+- Different editorial services take different lengths of time to complete.
 There are lots of different types of editorial services.
-A proofread (after a manuscript has been edited and is in a near-publishable state) will take a lot less time than a substantive or developmental edit for a manuscript of the same length.
+A proofread (after a manuscript has been edited and is in a near-publishable state) will take a lot less time than a developmental edit.
 This is because there’s a different level of work involved.

-It also takes time for an editor to decipher how best to fix any discrepancies they notice, and then more time to carry out the edit or write the comment.
+- Thinking and writing time is crucial.
+It also takes time for an editor to decipher how best to fix any discrepancies they notice, and then more time to carry out the edit or write the comment accompanying that edit.
 (A well-written, considered comment takes more time to write than a rushed, potentially ambiguous note.)

 So how long does it take to edit a book?